Map of Canada

 Post Category: Monthly Reports

-Teranet-National Bank House Price Index rises in August
+Teranet-National Bank House Price Index Accelerates in December

-MONTH-OVER-MONTH After adjusting for seasonal effects, the Teranet-National Bank Composite House Price Index™, which covers the country’s eleven largest CMAs, grew by 0.6% from July to August, the second consecutive monthly increase.
-In August, six of the 11 CMAs included in the index recorded growth: Quebec City (+3.9%), Halifax (+3.2%), Ottawa-Gatineau (+1.9%), Vancouver (+1.7%), Montreal […]
+MONTH-OVER-MONTH After adjusting for seasonal effects, the Teranet-National Bank Composite House Price Index™, which covers the country’s eleven largest CMAs, rose by 0.8% from November to December, a larger increase than the 0.7% recorded the previous month and the sixth consecutive monthly increase.
+As a result, prices have risen by 2.9% since the Bank of […]

 Countdown to Next Report